-Until its closure to automobile traffic in 2001, the Naheola Bridge was one of only a few bridges in the world that accommodated rail, auto, and river traffic.
-The bridge has a vertical lift span that is raised to allow barge traffic on the Tombigbee River to pass underneath.
+The old Naheola Bridge is a unique landmark in Alabama history.
+Until its closure to automobile traffic in 2001, it was one of only a few bridges in the world that accommodated rail, auto, and river traffic.

 In 2001, the Alabama State Highway Department began construction on a new highway bridge immediately south of the Naheola Bridge and auto traffic was discontinued on the railroad bridge.
 This ended the old Naheola Bridge’s unique claim to fame.